jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 Helpers used to convert CLI output into diagnostics.
 See the source for details and the built-in diagnostics sources for examples.

+## cache

+Helpers used to cache output from callbacks and help improve performance.

+### by_bufnr(callback)

+Creates a function that caches the result of `callback`, indexed by `bufnr`.
+On the first run of the created function, null-ls will call `callback` with a `params` object containing information about the buffer's state and cache its output using `bufnr` as a key.
+On the next run, it will directly return the cached value without calling `callback` again.

+This is useful when the return value of `callback` is not expected to change over the lifetime of the buffer, which works well for `cwd` and `runtime_condition` callbacks.
+Users can use it as a simple shortcut to improve performance, and built-in authors can use it to add logic that would otherwise be too performance-intensive to include out-of-the-box.